sarves/thamizhilip/index.md

 - POS tagging
 - Morphological analysis
 - Dependency parsing
+All these have been developing on top of various tools and resource, including Stanza and foma.
+I have used both rule-based and machine learning based approaches to create the models that are used in this tool.

 ## How to use this library
 1. Install **thamizhilip**: `pip/pip3 install thamizhilip`.
 This will install all required dependencies as well, including stanza that is used to do the POS tagging.
 After installing thamizhilip, you can start using it. **You need python 3.6 or higher** to install thamizhilip.